Paonta Sahib: Climate

+Paonta Sahib has been ranked 40th best “National Clean Air City” under (Category 3 population under 3 lakhs cities) in India.

 Demographics

-As of the 2011 Census of India, Paonta Sahib had a population of 1,58,268 (urban 25,172/ rural 1,33,096).
+As of the 2011 Census of India, Paonta Sahib had a population of 25,183.
 Males constitute 53% of the population and females 47%.
 Paonta Sahib has an average literacy rate of 76%, higher than National average of 74.04% (2011 figure).: male literacy is 79%, and female literacy is 72%.
 In Paonta Sahib, 13% of the population is under 6 years of age.

 Paonta Sahib is a municipal council which has 13 wards.
 This council looks after the development of the city, maintenance of roads, streets, cleanliness etc. The election takes place every five years to elect ward members and a chairman.

+The Paonta Sahib tehsil comprises 141 villages, among which Bain Kuan.